dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 > contrived?"

-In fact, because neural nets usually *functionally approximate* algorithms, anything the do is inherently less efficient than the most efficient solutions.
+In fact, because neural nets usually *functionally approximate* algorithms, anything they do is inherently less efficient than the most efficient solutions.
 Further, as a result of the abstract spectral range of input, the facets of mind and the qualities of cognition that arise are peculiar and idiosyncratic.

 > For reference, see the sections
 > [Embracing Diversity](/posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.html#embracing-diversity)